Updated: December 29, 2025

 What Happens During a COHAT?

 Every COHAT starts with a routine wellness visit.
-During this exam, your veterinarian will take a close look at your pet’s teeth and gums:
+During your pet's annual wellness visit, your veterinarian will take a close look at your pet’s teeth and gums, among the many other standard assessments:

-• If they see mild tartar buildup but no major disease, they recommend a Routine COHAT to clean and protect the teeth.
+• If they see mild tartar buildup but no major signs of disease, they'll likely recommend a Routine COHAT to clean and protect the teeth.

-• If they find broken teeth, inflamed gums, or severe dental disease, they’ll recommend an Extended COHAT, which may include tooth extractions to prevent pain and infection.
+• If they find broken teeth, inflamed gums, or severe signs of dental disease, they’ll likely recommend an Extended COHAT, which may include tooth extractions to prevent pain and infection.

 Step 2: The COHAT Procedure